ejeschke/ginga/doc/dev_manual/internals.rst

 Ginga's general file loading facility breaks the loading down into two
-phases: first, the file is identified by its ``magic`` signature (requires the optional Python module ``python-magic`` be installed), MIME type, or filename extension.
+phases: first, the file is identified by its ``magic`` signature (requires the optional Python module ``python-magic`` be installed) or MIME type.
 Once the general category of file is known, methods in the specific I/O module devoted to that type are called to load the file data.